neoforge-dev/mcp-browser/memory-bank/active-context.md

 14. **We've decided to use JSON for all WebSocket communication for consistency and ease of debugging**:

+15. **Using graceful fallbacks for optional dependencies**: Implemented try-except patterns for optional dependencies like colorama to ensure core functionality works regardless of environment setup.

+16. **Aligning WebSocket URLs and port configurations**: Standardized WebSocket endpoint paths and port configurations across Docker, test scripts, and server code to ensure seamless communication.

 ## Open Questions

 1. **Should we implement a separate authentication mechanism for WebSocket connections**: